About Tirlun

 - Wye Valley National Landscape

-The Case Study, Explorers and Expeditions, shows how learners worked collaboratively, adding their own tasks depending on their interests to create a whole-term theme inspired by the resource.
+The Case study, Explorers and Expeditions, shows how learners worked collaboratively, adding their own tasks depending on their interests to create a whole-term theme inspired by the resource.
 For example, considering Sir Henry Morton Stanley’s expedition in Africa, and the barriers he faced crossing rivers in the Congo learners decided to design and build their own bridges.
 Bringing in local explorers and a personal trainer made the activity bespoke to the learners and gave them further opportunities to develop quality questions.